 Robert C. Miller, M.D.

-The primary research activities of Robert C. Miller, M.D., are focused on testing existing medications to determine if they can be used to reduce the negative symptoms associated with radiotherapy.
-This is being done through a series of national, multi-institutional phase III randomized controlled trials performed through the Alliance for Clinical Trials in Oncology.
+The primary research activities of Robert C. Miller, M.D., are focused on radiation techniques and testing of medications to determine if they can be used to reduce the negative symptoms associated with radiotherapy.

 - Reducing toxicity and symptoms from radiation therapy

 - Diagnosis and treatment of rare cancers, such as pseudomyxoma peritonei

 Dr. Miller's research into reducing patient discomfort and toxicity from radiotherapy for cancer has been focused on radiation mucositis, enteritis and dermatitis, or radiation reactions of the mouth and throat, intestines, and skin.
 He and his colleagues have recently concluded successful phase III trials of agents to reduce skin reactions and oral mucosal reactions to radiotherapy.
 They are planning on testing probiotic preparations for preventing radiation-induced diarrhea and oral mucositis in the near future.